 James R. Jones.
-Mr. Jones, 65, has served as a member of our Board of Directors since 2010.
+Mr. Jones, 66, has served as a member of our Board of Directors since 2010.
 Mr. Jones' 35 year career in professional accounting at KPMG LLP included the role of Managing Partner at their Nashville, Tennessee office from 1999 to 2006.
-He served in various capacities during his career at KPMG which also included positions at their offices in Jackson, Mississippi, Washington, DC and Greenville, South Carolina.
+He served in various capacities during his career at KPMG which also included positions at their offices in Jackson, Mississippi, Washington, D.C. and Greenville, South Carolina.
 During his tenure with KPMG, Mr. Jones led a team of more than 100 individuals providing accounting services for an extensive client base.
 Following retirement in 2006, he has served as an advisor and provided various consulting services to several companies, including acting as liaison between management and the board of directors of a long-term care facility and serving as interim CEO of a charitable organization.
+Mr. Jones is an adjunct faculty member at the Owen Graduate School of Business at Vanderbilt University.
 He is currently a board director and member of the audit committee of Argent Trust Company of Tennessee.
-Mr. Jones also serves as Chairman of our Audit Committee and is our Audit Committee financial expert.
-Mr. Jones holds a B.S. from Mississippi College and an M.B.A. from Mississippi State University.
-The Board believes Mr. Jones' significant accounting background strengthens Cumberland's existing financial capabilities and play a key role as the Company is subject to increasingly stringent accounting and auditing regulations as a public entity.
+Mr. Jones also serves as Chairman of our Audit Committee and is the Committee's financial expert.
+Mr. Jones holds a B.S. from Mississippi College and an M.B.A from Mississippi State University.
+The Board believes Mr. Jones' significant accounting background will strengthen Cumberland's existing financial capabilities and play a key role as the Company is subject to increasingly stringent accounting and auditing regulations as a public entity.

 Thomas R. Lawrence.
-Mr. Lawrence, 73, has served as a member of our Board of Directors since 1999.
+Mr. Lawrence, 74, has served as a member of our Board of Directors since 1999.
 Since 2003 he has been Chairman of Aetos Technologies Inc., a corporation formed in 2003 by Auburn University to market technological breakthroughs by its faculty.
 Since 1998, Mr. Lawrence advises business clients on matters of marketing and corporate governance through his firm Capital Consultants.
 He previously served as Co-Founder and Managing Partner of Delta Capital Partners, or Delta, in Memphis from 1989 to 1998.
 The partnership made investments in ten early-stage companies which, by 1998, were valued at more than \$30 million.
 Prior to the formation of Delta, Mr. Lawrence founded several companies in the areas of commercial leasing and venture capital financing.
 He also worked for most of the 1980s as an Institutional Sales Representative and Commercial Leasing Specialist with the Investment Banking Group of Union Planters Bank in Memphis, where he was responsible for the structure and sale of over \$1 billion in securities.
-Mr. Lawrence serves as the Chairman of our Compensation Committee, a member of our Audit Committee, and a director for CET.
+Mr. Lawrence serves as the Chairman of our Compensation Committee, a member of our Audit Committee and a director for CET.
 He holds a B.A. from Mississippi State University.
 The Board believes Mr. Lawrence has played a significant role in guiding the Company's strategy, and that he will continue to offer valuable services in directing Cumberland's growth.
 He is currently a majority owner of the publishing company Front Porch Press, LLC.